Ni2Be/Unity_Intro/README.md

 ![Wikipedia icosahedron](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Icosahedron-golden-rectangles.svg/500px-Icosahedron-golden-rectangles.svg.png)

-- There are two icosahedrons, the inner one is the planet the outer one is the ocean moved to debug distance.
+- There are two icosahedrons on the image, the inner one is the planet the outer one is the ocean moved to debug distance.
 In the program however there will only the planet icosahedron be generated and the ocean submesh will be generated later and only the parts needed.

 \[Unity icosahedron]